skip to main content

 Introduction

 Woodside High School's Special Education Department has a myriad of programs.
 We service students with a variety of disabilities that range from mild learning disabilities to severe learning and physical disabilities.
-Our department is comprised of three basic supports: Specialized Academic Instruction (Study Skills and/or Co-taught Courses), Independent Living Skills (ILS) and Therapeutic Day School (STARS).
+Our department is comprised of three basic supports: Specialized Academic Instruction (Study Skills and/or Co-taught Courses), Independent Living Skills (ILS), and STARS Therapeutic Program.

 Specialized Academic Instruction